 Although membership sites are known for raking in passive income, there is still some ongoing work and maintenance that shouldn’t be ignored.
 Leaving your site unattended can land you with outdated content (even if it’s created to be evergreen) and tech issues.

-As a membership site owner, it’s important that you’re regularly updating your site’s content, interacting with your members, and maintaining the sites optimal functionality to keep your members engaged.
-Although you do want each lesson to be completed before launch, bits of information here and there may go out of date over time — and when it does, you’ll want to have a plan to update it.
+As a membership site owner, it’s important that you’re regularly updating your site’s content, interacting with your members, and maintaining the site’s functionality to keep your members engaged.
+Although you want each lesson to be completed before launch, bits of information here and there may go out of date over time — and when it does, you’ll want to have a plan to update it.

-If you’ve ever exited a page because the content was outdated or the theme looked prehistoric, you’ll understand the importance of keeping your membership site fresh over time.
-Even small updates — such as making sure your theme and plugins are always compatible with each other — can make all the difference for your site’s member retention.
+If you’ve ever exited a page because the content was outdated or the layout looked prehistoric, you’ll understand the importance of keeping your membership site fresh over time.
+Even small updates — such as making sure your theme and plugins are always compatible with each other if your site is built in WordPress — can make all the difference for your site’s member retention.